 In addition to its direct care, PIH relies on a product of its decades long presence in the region: community trust, a critical element to fighting this increasingly prevalent disease.
 University Hospital is deploying its well-respected community health workers to halt the spread of the virus and dispel misinformation.
 These trusted practitioners are reaching residents who are reluctant to listen to outsiders and combating the stigmatization of people infected – a major challenge in a country with a long history of foreign intervention and social, economic and political instability.

-Building from Homegrown Momentum
+Building from Homegrown Momentum in Mirebalais

 Locals have turned to University Hospital for free, high quality health services all along.
 University Hospital provides prenatal, neonatal and pediatric care that’s dramatically improving the lives of mothers and their babies.
 Annually, there are more than 35,000 prenatal visits and approximately 6,000 facility-based deliveries (on average), and the hospital cares for some of the most complicated obstetric and pediatric cases in the country.
 The high quality of care is attributed to its expert staff and growing medical education program.
 University Hospital has graduated more than 123 Haitian medical residents from a variety of specialties, including emergency medicine, surgery and pediatrics.
 Nearly 98% of graduating residents chose to remain in Haiti, replenishing a health care sector that faces a shortage of specialized medical personnel.